Now Taking Deposits for 2026 Spring, Summer, Fall and Winter Puppies. Call Us: (865) 679-4569

 Why Symptoms Appear Elsewhere

-When the gut lining becomes irritated or compromised — a condition called leaky gut or intestinal permeability — particles that shouldn’t pass into the bloodstream may slip through.
-The immune system responds — and those reactions often show up as skin, ear, digestive, or energy issues.
+When the gut lining becomes irritated or compromised, a condition known as leaky gut or intestinal permeability, particles that should not pass into the bloodstream can slip through.
+The immune system responds, and those reactions often show up as skin issues, ear infections, digestive upset, or low energy.

 Because the gut and brain communicate constantly through the vagus nerve, gut dysfunction can also affect behavior and mood.
-Stress impacts digestion, and poor gut health impacts emotional balance.
+Stress impacts digestion, and poor gut health can influence emotional balance.

 Supporting the Gut Foundation